SrishtiGrover/Improved_Diverse_Frequent_Item_Set_Mining/README.md

 ## Motivation

-I am Data Mining, Machine Learning and Natural Language Processing enthusiast, who likes to explores these domains.
+I am a Data Mining, Machine Learning and Natural Language Processing enthusiast, who likes to explore these domains.
 One such endeavour has been this project, where I have tried to improve the time complexity of diverse frequent item set mining.

-## Installation
+## Installation and Running the Code

 To run this project, the following is required:
 1) JDK
 2) IDE- Eclipse, Netbeans, etc
 3) Dataset - The above codes can be run on a dataset similar to Mushroom dataset
+4) SPMF Library- The two files present in this repository require the support of files present in SPMF library.
+These two can be included as jar files in the library or can be run as separate class files.

 ## Contributors